einsteinx2/gditools/readme.txt

     FamilyGuy 2015

-    Thanks to SiZiOUS for testing the code, providing support and making the multi-platform GUI.
+    Thanks to SiZiOUS for testing the code, providing support and for the GUI.

      ___                _                        __
     / _ \___ ___ ___ __(_)______ __ _  ___ ___  / /____